neoforged/.github/primers/1.21.5/index.md

     - `FireflyParticle` - A particle that spawns fireflies around a given non-air block position.
 - `net.minecraft.client.renderer`
     - `BiomeColors#getAverageDryFoliageColor` - Returns the average foliage color for dry biomes.
-    - `PostChainConfig$Pass#referencedTargets` - Returns the targets referenced in the pass to apply.
+    - `LevelRenderer$BrightnessGetter` - An interfaces which obtains the packed brightness at a given block position.
     - `WorldBorderRenderer#invalidate` - Invalidates the current render of the world border to be rerendered.
 - `net.minecraft.client.renderer.entity`
     - `EntityRenderDispatcher#getRenderer` - Gets the renderer to use from the data stored on the render state.